DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-performance-recommendations/index.md

 | **Data or Storage Options** | TTFB, LCP, Origin Load, Cost            | Store assets or data in different [data or storage options](https://developers.cloudflare.com/workers/platform/storage-options/), such as **[Cloudflare R2](https://developers.cloudflare.com/r2/how-r2-works/)**, a distributed object storage solution, offering [faster retrieval](https://developers.cloudflare.com/r2/how-r2-works/#performance) and potential cost savings.
 Depending on your use case, different options are available.                                                                                                                                                    |

 ### Origin Server

+While edge optimization handles most traffic, the origin path still determines the speed of cache misses, dynamic logic, and API execution.
+A tuned origin connection and infrastructure keep latency steady, maintain availability, and sustain throughput for content that cannot be or was not cached.
+Tightening this layer lifts every downstream metric and prevents degradation under load.

 > There's the alternative option of going serverless / originless by building and hosting directly on Cloudflare's [Developer Platform](https://developers.cloudflare.com/learning-paths/workers/devplat/intro-to-devplat/), such as Workers [Static Assets](https://developers.cloudflare.com/workers/static-assets/) or [Frameworks](https://developers.cloudflare.com/workers/framework-guides/).
 Here's an example of [fullstack applications](https://developers.cloudflare.com/reference-architecture/diagrams/serverless/fullstack-application/).